Discover London’s Famous Landmarks

 3. Tower of London

-The Tower of London is a historic castle located on the north bank of the River Thames.
-It has served various purposes over the centuries, including a royal palace, prison, treasury, and even a menagerie.
-Today, it is home to the Crown Jewels and offers guided tours, providing a glimpse into London’s captivating past.
+The Tower of London is an historic fortress in the north of the River Thames.
+It has had many functions in the centuries past, including a royal palace, prison, treasury and even a menagerie.
+Now it is the setting of the Crown Jewels and tours are available to the public, giving a view of London’s history.

 4. Westminster Abbey